parthmital/Masters-Abroad/README.md

 Programme choice is AI-first.
 Your resume shows strong evidence in production software, computer vision, model training, on-device inference, LLM pipelines, medical imaging, recommendation systems, data engineering, and backend systems.
 The best-fit branch is applied AI/ML engineering, computer vision, NLP/LLM systems, data science, MLOps, and AI product engineering.
 Cybersecurity is kept as an optional secondary track where it overlaps with AI safety or cloud security analytics.

 Market direction supports this choice.
-WEF 2025 jobs data highlights AI and big data, networks and cybersecurity, and technology literacy among the fastest-growing skills.
-US official labour projections also show strong growth for data scientists, security analysts, research scientists, and software developers. ([WEF][61], [BLS data scientists][62], [BLS security analysts][63], [BLS research scientists][64], [BLS software developers][38])
+WEF 2025 jobs data highlights AI and big data, networks and cybersecurity, and technology literacy among the fastest-growing skills. ([WEF][61])

 ## Table of Contents